woveon/woveon-logger/README.md

 # woveon-logger
-> A logging toolkit with: color, file and line number reporting, both aspect and levels of logging, and other sugar in the syntax.",
+> A logging toolkit with: color, file and line number reporting, both aspect and levels of logging, and other sugar in the syntax."

 [NPM Location](https://www.npmjs.com/package/woveon-logger)